SELC-ISU/JAGZ.github.io/README.md

 This will be a portfolio website hosted on GitHub

-Creators: Jens Rasmussen, Garrett Levenhagen,
+Creators: Jens Rasmussen, Garrett Levenhagen, Alec Elsbernd